awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets.md

 # Retrieve secrets from AWS Secrets Manager<a name="retrieving-secrets"></a>

 With Secrets Manager, you can programmatically and securely retrieve your secrets in your applications\.
-You can also retrieve your secrets by using the console or the AWS CLI\.<a name="proc-secret-value"></a>
+You can also retrieve your secrets by using the console or the AWS CLI\.

 To retrieve a secret in the console, you must have these permissions:
 + `secretsmanager:ListSecrets` – Use to navigate to the secret to retrieve\.